Rehabilitation Medicine Fellowship

-The ACGME-accredited Pediatric Rehabilitation Medicine (PRM) Fellowship Program at Cincinnati Children’s Hospital Medical Center offers a broad exposure to pediatric inpatient and outpatient clinical settings.
+The ACGME-accredited Rehabilitation Medicine Fellowship Program at Cincinnati Children’s offers a broad exposure to pediatric inpatient and outpatient clinical settings.
 It also provides excellent research training through both didactics and faculty mentorship.
 We offer one- and two-year programs, depending on the fellows’ previous training and qualifications needed to sit for PRM certification.

 Frequent referring services at Cincinnati Children’s include the divisions of: